bitcoin-dot-org/Bitcoin.org/en/full-node.md

 allow inbound connections to port 8333.
 Please see the following subsections for details.

+### Accepting Connections Over Tor

+Instead of accepting inbound connections through your public Internet address, you can accept them through a Tor onion service.
+This can be useful if your router or Internet provider does not allow port forwarding, if your node runs on a network with changing public addresses, or if you want other Tor users to connect to your node without learning your clearnet address.

+Bitcoin Core supports two common ways to do this on Linux systems:

+1. Let Bitcoin Core automatically create an onion service using Tor's control port.
+2. Manually create the onion service in Tor and tell Bitcoin Core which onion address to advertise.

+In both cases, install Tor first.
+On Debian- or Ubuntu-based systems:

+    sudo apt-get install tor

+On Fedora, Red Hat, and similar systems:

+    sudo dnf install tor

+Enable and start Tor:

+    sudo systemctl enable tor
+    sudo systemctl start tor

+#### Automatic Onion Service (Recommended)

+Recent versions of Bitcoin Core can automatically create a Tor onion service if Tor's control port is enabled and Bitcoin Core is listening for inbound connections.

+Open your Tor configuration file, usually `/etc/tor/torrc`, as root and add or uncomment:

+    ControlPort 9051
+    CookieAuthentication 1
+    CookieAuthFileGroupReadable 1
+    DataDirectoryGroupReadable 1

+Restart Tor:

+    sudo systemctl restart tor

+Then add these lines to your Bitcoin Core configuration file, usually `~/.bitcoin/bitcoin.conf`:

+    listen=1
+    proxy=127.0.0.1:9050

+Restart Bitcoin Core.
+If Bitcoin Core can authenticate to Tor's control port, it will automatically create a Tor onion service.

+You can confirm that Bitcoin Core created an onion address with:

+    bitcoin-cli getnetworkinfo

+Look for your `.onion` address in the `localaddresses` section.
+If you want extra Tor-related messages in `debug.log`, add this line to `bitcoin.conf` before restarting:

+    debug=tor

+If Bitcoin Core does not create an onion address, the manual method below does not require Tor's control port.

+If your goal is location privacy, do not also advertise or accept connections on your clearnet address.
+Do not open or forward port 8333 on your router, and add:

+    onlynet=onion

+The `onlynet=onion` option limits Bitcoin Core's automatic outbound connections to onion peers.
+If you still want normal IPv4 or IPv6 outbound connections while also accepting onion inbound connections, do not set `onlynet=onion`.

+#### Manual Onion Service

+If you prefer not to use Tor's control port, you can manually configure the onion service in Tor.

+Open `/etc/tor/torrc` as root and add:

+    HiddenServiceDir /var/lib/tor/bitcoin-service/
+    HiddenServicePort 8333 127.0.0.1:8334

+Restart Tor:

+    sudo systemctl restart tor

+Then print the onion hostname Tor created:

+    sudo cat /var/lib/tor/bitcoin-service/hostname

+Add that address to your Bitcoin Core configuration file:

+    listen=1
+    proxy=127.0.0.1:9050
+    bind=127.0.0.1:8334=onion
+    externalip=YOUR_ONION_HOSTNAME.onion

+Replace `YOUR_ONION_HOSTNAME.onion` with the hostname from the previous command.
+These settings tell Bitcoin Core to listen for Tor inbound connections on `127.0.0.1:8334`, route outbound connections through Tor, and advertise your onion address to peers.

+If you only want to use this manual onion service, add:

+    listenonion=0

+This prevents Bitcoin Core from also trying to create a second onion service automatically through the control port.

+#### Privacy And Safety Notes

+The onion service above is only for Bitcoin's peer-to-peer port, 8333.
+Do not expose Bitcoin Core's RPC port through Tor, through your router, or through your firewall.

+The `HiddenServiceDir` directory contains your onion service hostname and private key.
+It must be readable only by the Tor service user; do not copy it, publish its private key, or give other users access to it.

+If you want your node to be reachable through both Tor and clearnet, remember that advertising both addresses can make them easier to link to each other using traffic analysis.

+Once other peers connect to your onion service, inbound connections will appear in:

+    bitcoin-cli getpeerinfo

 ### Testing Connections

 The BitNodes project provides an online tool to let you test whether